 Discussion of Proposed Rule

 The Coast Guard proposes to establish temporary special local regulations on specified waters of the Piankatank River.
-The temporary special local regulations will be effective from 11:30 a.m. to 4:30 p.m. on August 4, 2007, and will restrict general navigation in the regulated area during the event.
+The temporary special local regulations will be effective from 11:30 a.m. to 4:30 p.m. on August 5, 2006, with a rain date at the same time on August 6, 2006, and will restrict general navigation in the regulated area during the event.
 Except for participants and vessels authorized by the Coast Guard Patrol Commander, no person or vessel will be allowed to enter or remain in the regulated area.
 These regulations are needed to control vessel traffic during the event to enhance the safety of participants, spectators and transiting vessels.

 This proposed rule would not have a significant economic impact on a substantial number of small entities for the following reasons.
 This proposed rule would be in effect for only a limited period.
 Vessel traffic will be able to transit the regulated area between heats, when the Coast Guard Patrol Commander deems it is safe to do so.
 Before the enforcement period, we will issue maritime advisories so mariners can adjust their plans accordingly.